ArtfulMumbles/ArtfulMumbles.github.io/_pages/about.md

 blog: false
 ---

-I'm a third-year student at Duke University pursuing degrees in ECE and CS.
-My work blends AI, robotics, and bioinformatics, where I explore applications of machine learning in both physical systems and biological research.
-I'm currently researching protein language models for use in drug development under the guidance of Dr. Rohit Singh.
+I'm a third-year student at <a href="https://duke.edu" target="_blank">Duke University</a> pursuing degrees in ECE and CS.
+My work blends AI, robotics, and bioinformatics, where I explore applications of <a href="https://labwebsite.com" target="_blank">protein language models</a> for drug development under the guidance of <a href="https://rohitsinghlab.com" target="_blank">Dr. Rohit Singh</a>.

-My work has earned me a Pratt Fellowship and consideration for graduation with distinction in ECE.
+My work has earned me a <a href="https://pratt.duke.edu/" target="_blank">Pratt Fellowship</a> and consideration for graduation with distinction in ECE.
 I also serve as a TA for undergraduate ECE labs.

-I enjoy photography, italian fusion cuisine, and host a podcast that highlights Duke's most impressive talent.
+I enjoy <a href="/portfolio">photography</a>, Italian fusion cuisine, and <a href="https://spotify.com/your-podcast" target="_blank">host a podcast</a> that highlights Duke's most impressive talent.